GunnerAg/ERC721/README.md

 My changes are:

 -Some fixes for new solidity versions.
--I used the openzeppellin library import rather than a copy of the source code.
+-Used the openzeppellin library import rather than a copy of the source code.
--I used hooks and functional components on the App.js as well as onChange event litsener.
+-Used hooks and functional components on the App.js as well as onChange event litsener.
--I added a RegExp to check for valid href colors on the mint function at App.js -I added my own css to display the colors.
+-Added a RegExp to check for valid href colors on the mint function at App.js -Added my own css to display the colors.

 Future changes would be: